 - Region reporting – For organizations with regions turned on, reports will have the option to select a region specific report.
 Options include Template, Content, All, or None.
 Template and Content only reports will show that they are Template Only or Content Only reports.

-- Reports are stored for 30 days and can be retrieved via email links or through the Accessibility Reports portion of the dashboard.
+- Both reports and web page HTML are stored for 30 days from the time of report/scan.
+Reports can be retrieved via email links or through the Accessibility Reports portion of the dashboard.
 If you wish to view a report that is expired you can do so by regenerating the report using the same data as the original.

 - When creating Page Detail and Result Detail reports (PDF and HTML), there is a rows limit of 1000 rows.
 If you wish to retreive a comprehensive detail report, use the CSV Page Detail or CSV Result Detail options.